top of page

 What is a permanency hearing?

-The Court in New York State is required to schedule a permanency hearing every 6 months while the child is care.
-The Law Office of Faith Getz Rousso, P.C. can represent foster parents at the permanency hearings at the discretion of the Judge (prior to 1 year in placement), and after the child has been in care for at least one (1) year, at each permanency hearing and court conference.
+The Court in New York State is required to schedule a permanency hearing 8 months after the child is place in foster care, and then every 6 months while the child is care.
+The Law Office of Faith Getz Rousso, P.C. can represent foster parents at the permanency hearings.
+At the Permanency Hearing the Court determines if the child should continue to be placed outside the biological parent's home, the appropriateness of the permanency plan, and whether the agency is making reasonable efforts to effectuate the plan.

 When can a foster parent adopt the child in their care?